Genetically modified food controversies: Alleged data manipulation

 A University of Naples investigation suggested that images in eight papers on animals were intentionally altered and/or misused.
 The leader of the research group, Federico Infascelli, rejected the claim.
 The research concluded that mother goats fed GM soybean meal secreted fragments of the foreign gene in their milk.
 In December 2015 one of the papers was retracted for "self-plagiarism", although the journal noted that the results remained valid.
 A second paper was retracted in March 2016 after The University of Naples concluded that "multiple heterogeneities were likely attributable to digital manipulation, raising serious doubts on the reliability of the findings".

 Health

 There is a scientific consensus that currently available food derived from GM crops poses no greater risk to human health than conventional food, but that each GM food needs to be tested on a case-by-case basis before introduction.
 Nonetheless, members of the public are much less likely than scientists to perceive GM foods as safe.
 The legal and regulatory status of GM foods varies by country, with some nations banning or restricting them, and others permitting them with widely differing degrees of regulation.

+"GM foods currently available on the international market have passed safety assessments and are not likely to present risks for human health.
+In addition, no effects on human health have been shown as a result of the consumption of such foods by the general population in the countries where they have been approved."